Being an executor of a will

 Initial practical arrangements

-You should check the will to see if the person who died left particular instructions about their funeral and if they had a pre-paid funeral plan or any insurance specifically to cover the costs.
+Check you have the most up to date will and whether the deceased left any instructions about their funeral.
+Did they have a pre-paid funeral plan or an insurance policy to cover the costs.

 Valuing the estate

-To value someone’s estate you need to establish exactly what the person who died owned and what they owed.
-This involves gathering together all the relevant paperwork and checking who you need to contact such as the deceased’s bank, life insurance company, utility suppliers and their employer or pension provider.
+To value someone’s estate you need to establish exactly what the deceased owned and what they owed (mortgages, credit cards).
+You’ll need to contact various institutions such as the deceased’s bank, life insurance company, utility suppliers and their employer or pension provider.
 Notify each organisation of the death and ask how much the person who died was due or owed at the date of their death.

 Work out if inheritance tax is due